 Besides the Part A premium, if any, do I have to pay anything else for Part A?

-You will be responsible for a $1288.00 deductible (this amount may change annually) when you are admitted to the hospital.
-This may happen several times a year.
+You will be responsible for a $1316.00 deductible (this amount may change annually) when you are admitted to the hospital per benefit period.
 There is no annual cap, meaning, a beneficiary can have several benefit periods in one year.
 A Medicare year begins on January 1st and ends December 31st.
+This is why most beneficiaries enroll in a secondary plan, to give peace of mind when it comes to out of pocket expenses.

 You can either apply for Medicare or Social Security, or both at the same time.